nopphasinara/atom-json-escape/README.md

 # atom-json-escape package

-A handy tool if you work with JSON a lot.
+A handy tool for working with JSON.